103-06 How To Do Stock Market Trend Analysis

-Stock market trend analysis is the application of mathematics and charts to imply a historical trend and potential future probability of the trend’s direction.
+Stock market trend analysis applies mathematics and charts to imply a historical trend and the potential future probability of the trend’s direction.

 Do you know what direction the stock market is moving?
 Would you bet your money it will continue in the same direction?
 Welcome to the analysis of stock trend analysis.

 A stock market is a volatile place.
-In order to make money in the stock market, you need to be able to predict where the market is going.
-This is not an easy task, but with practice, you can start to get a feel for where the market is heading.
+To make money in the stock market, you need to be able to predict where the market is going.
+This is not an easy task, but you can get a feel for where the market is heading with practice.

 One of the best ways to predict where the market is going is to look at trends.
 A trend is simply the direction that the market is moving in.
-By tracking trends, you can start to get an idea of where the market is heading.
+You can start to understand where the market is heading by tracking trends.

 Using charting software to track trends

 There are a few different ways to track trends.
 One way is to use a stock charting program.
 These programs will allow you to see the trend lines for different stocks.
-This can be a great way to track trends but can also be time-consuming.
+This can be a great way to track trends, but it can also be time-consuming.

 Another way to track trends is to use an automated stock market trend analysis tool like TradingView, TrendSpider, or Trade Ideas.
 TradingView will tell you if each stock is a buy or sell based on the trend.
 TrendSpider will automatically draw the trendline for you.
 Finally, Trade Ideas will recommend which stocks to buy and when.